DImsirovic/wiki_search/README.md

 # Wikipedia Article Search Engine
-*As this was part of coursework for the Web Systems course at the University of Michigan and in accordance with College of Engineering Honor Code restrictions, code cannot be made publicly available.
-However, code can be provided upon request*

 ## Introduction
 The goal of this project was to build a scalable search engine similar to that of a commercial engine such as Google, Bing, etc. This project has several features: